AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="max-length-attribute"></a>
 ##### `max-length`

 Specifies the maximum length for content of HTML element.
-If this parameter is set and the content length exceeds the value - a rule does not apply to the element.
+If this parameter is set and the content length exceeds the value, a rule does not apply to the element.

 > **Default value.** If this parameter is not specified, the `max-length` is considered to be 8192.